 FSANZ considers the current requirement for FSMP for the name of the food to reflect the true nature of the food rather than prescribing a name is appropriate given the requirement outlined in Section 10.2 below for the product to be labelled with a statement indicating the medical purpose of the product.
-This approach would mean consumers and health professionals could still identify the purpose of the product and imported products would not need to be re-labelled to meet prescribed name requirements.
+This approach would mean consumers and health professionals can still identify the purpose of the product and imported products would not need to be re-labelled to meet prescribed name requirements.

-In terms of the requirement for the business name and address, FSANZ proposes that the current approach for FSMP is applied to VLED for the reasons identified in P242.
-That is. information on each package, such as the name of the food, lot identification and date mark would provide adequate information in the case of a food recall (FSANZ 2012).
-Furthermore, FSANZ proposes restricting the locations from which VLED are permitted to be sold (refer to section 2.2.2.4 in the Call for Submissions) which will assist any tracing of products which may be required.
+In terms of the requirement for the business name and address, the current approach for FSMP will apply to VLED for the reasons identified in P242, i.e. information on each package, such as the name of the food, lot identification and date mark would provide adequate information in the case of a food recall (FSANZ 2012).
+Furthermore, the locations from which VLED are permitted to be sold will be restricted (refer to section 2.3.2.4 in the Approval report) which will assist any tracing of products which may be required.